 A Rocky Start for Star Wars Battlefront 2

 Image Credit: EA/DICE

 Remember when Battlefront 2 turned into a massive failure before it even launched?
-Unlike Star Wars: Jedi Fallen Order, the DICE developed game seemed like a money grab.
+Unlike Star Wars: Jedi Fallen Order (which we have a review of), the DICE developed game seemed like a money grab.
 You had to really grind to get experience points, and it seemed like EA was forcing players to buy in-game currency.
 No, they weren’t literally forcing people, but to stay competitive, it seemed necessary.
 The game had a terrible press run before its launch, sold decently, and then something miraculous happened.
 The game’s post-launch updates and tweaks via DICE turned the game into a multiplayer masterpiece.

 Is the gameplay in Battlefront 2 the best multiplayer shooter you can buy?
 No. That being said, the Star Wars universe makes for so much wonder and fun in video games.
 The sounds, sights, and playable characters make this game a total blast.
 Now, the game is constantly being updated with great content.
 Even new game modes are transforming the game into a better version of itself.

 An important but non-essential part of Battlefront 2 are skins and appearances.
 These are the visual aspects of your character.
 Everyone from a Clone Wars soldier to Darth Vader has different appearances and skins.
 You can unlock these by playing the game and earning credits or buying in-game currency.
 There are a ton of skins and appearances in the game.
 Luckily, the upcoming edition of the game is going to include all of them.

 What We Know about Star Wars Battlefront 2 Celebration Edition